chriscareycode/nagiostv-react/README.md

 New items slide in and out of place with smooth animations.

+NagiosTV also has some goofy addons:

-This version adds Flynn, the character from the game Doom.
+Flynn, the character from the game Doom.
 This is just a bit of added fun to bring some emotion to server monitoring.
 The more services are down, the more angry Flynn gets.

+Emoticons to show happiness the longer you have quiet time between issues

 Technology
 ------------